Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 6

 battalion in / line to go

-There).
+there).
 [The 47 Divn &

-10 Corps were in / solient
+10 Corps were in / salient

 at this time].